-When necessary, you must provide gateway services, including food, drink, clothing, transportation, personal safety information (such as national youth hotlines and local hotlines), resource guides (including guides to parenting, pregnancy, and childbirth resources) hygiene products, and other items suitable for pregnant or parenting youth and their children.
+When necessary, you must provide food, drink, clothing, transportation, personal safety information (such as national youth hotlines and local hotlines), resource guides, hygiene products, and, when appropriate, items suitable for pregnant or parenting youth and their dependent children.

-You must also be able to identify youth who are at risk of or are victims of trafficking or commercial sexual exploitation, sex abuse, and other forms of victimization, and provide information to those youth (such as the National Suicide Hotline, National Runaway Safeline, National Human Trafficking Hotline, and National Domestic Violence Hotline).
+You must also be able to identify youth who are at risk of or are victims of trafficking or commercial sexual exploitation, sex abuse, and other forms of victimization and provide information to those youth (such as the National Suicide Hotline, National Runaway Safeline, National Human Trafficking Hotline, and National Domestic Violence Hotline).